 The stadium is the home of the England national football team and annually hosts the FA Cup final.
-In addition, major events have been at Wembley including 2 UEFA Champions League finals, the Gold medal matches for the London 2012 Olympics, high-profile boxing matches, regular NFL matches and is due to host the semi-finals and final of UEFA Euro 2020.
+In addition, major events have been at Wembley including 2 UEFA Champions League finals, the Gold medal matches for the London 2012 Olympics, high-profile boxing matches, regular NFL matches and hosted the semi-finals and final of UEFA Euro 2020.

 The UEFA Champions League final will also return to Wembley in 2024.